xiangao/reproducible-research/content/git/_index.md

 ### Take any snapshot

-Let's create a Bash script to list all the files your `.git/` subdirectory, call it `git_list.sh`:
+Let's create a Bash script to list all the files in your `.git/` subdirectory, call it `git_list.sh`:

 ```bash